Hogg Hill Mill: Recording studio

 The English musician Paul McCartney bought the nearby Blossom Wood Farm in Peasmarsh in 1973 in hopes of raising his children away from the limelight.
-He bought Hog Hill Mill in Icklesham in 1981.
+He bought Hogg Hill Mill in Icklesham in 1981.

 After the recording studio expenses of recording his albums Tug of War and Pipes of Peace, McCartney felt he could have built his own studio for the same amount.
-He converted the windmill on the property into a private recording studio, Hog Hill Mill, completed in 1985.
+He converted the windmill on the property into a private recording studio, Hogg Hill Mill, completed in 1985.